wlsf82/crud-protractor-backstopjs/README.md

 - it shows a form to create a computer
 #### happy path
 - when providing valid data and clicking submit
-  - it displays a warning message confirming the computer's successfully creation
+  - it displays a warning message confirming the computer's successfully creation, and when filtering by the newly created computer it should display the correct date in the table
 #### alternate paths
 - when submitting the form without providing a computer name
   - it displays the 'Computer name' field in red (meaning error)
-- when submitting the form providing a valid computer name but invalid dates(introduced and discontinued)
+- when submitting the form providing a valid computer name but invalid dates (introduced and discontinued dates)
   - it displays the date fields in red (meaning error)
 - when clicking 'Cancel'
   - it goes back to the homepage
 - when clicking the header link
   - it goes back to the homepage

+Note: if there were limitations on the computer name and rules applied to the date fields I'd create the following test cases as well:

-- when filling the computer name with a long name submitting the form (exemple of long name: 'This is a computer with a loooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooong name')
+- when filling the computer name with a long name and submitting the form (exemple of long name: 'This is a computer with a loooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooong name')
-  - it displays a warning message confirming the computer's successfully creation
+  - the computer name field should have a limit size not allowing such a long computer name
+- when filling a valid computer name, but an introduced date that is in the past when compared to the discontinued date and submitting the form
+  - it should not allow the introduced date to be less than the discontinued date.
+This field could be shown in red (meaning error)

 ### Test suite: when accessing the relative URL 'computers'
 - when clicking 'Next' in the pagination